Bozeman, Montana: Transportation

 Freight rail service is provided by Montana Rail Link, a privately held Class II railroad that connects Spokane, Washington, with Huntley, Montana.
 The city was last served by passenger rail in 1979 by the North Coast Hiawatha at Bozeman Depot.

-The Gallatin Big Sky Transportation District has operated the Skyline bus service, a zero-fare public bus system with six routes, since 2006.
+Public transportation is provided by Streamline, a zero-fare public bus system.
+It was operated by the local nonprofit Human Resource Development Council from its inception in 2006 until July 1, 2025, when operations were taken over by the newly created Gallatin Valley Urban Transportation District.

+The Skyline bus service, operated by the Gallatin County Big Sky Transportation District, provides service between Bozeman and Big Sky.

 Intercity bus service to the city is provided by Jefferson Lines.

-Bozeman Yellowstone International Airport serves travelers to Bozeman, Big Sky, West Yellowstone and Yellowstone National Park.
+Bozeman Yellowstone International Airport serves travelers to Bozeman, Big Sky, West Yellowstone, and Yellowstone National Park.

 Fire department

 The Bozeman Fire Department is a full-time career fire department.
-There are currently 47 uniformed firefighters at three stations, four engines (one reserve), a ladder truck, a Battalion Chief's truck, two brush trucks, a HazMat unit, and two Medic Units.
+Currently, 47 uniformed firefighters are at three stations, with four engines (one reserve), a ladder truck, a battalion chief's truck, two brush trucks, a hazardous material unit, and two medic units.
 The Bozeman Fire Department responded to approximately 5,000 emergency calls in 2020.

 Notable people

 The following individuals are either notable current or former residents of Bozeman (R), were born or raised in Bozeman in their early years (B), or otherwise have a significant connection to the history of the Bozeman area (C).